awsdocs/amazon-redshift-developer-guide/doc_source/query-priority.md

 If you have enabled automatic WLM, each queue has a priority value\.
 Queries are routed to queues based on user groups and query groups\.
 Start with a queue priority set to `NORMAL`\.
 Set the priority higher or lower based on the workload associated with the queue's user groups and query groups\.

 You can change the priority of a queue on the Amazon Redshift console\.
 On the Amazon Redshift console, the **Workload Management** page displays the queues and enables editing of queue properties such as **Priority**\.
 To set the priority using the CLI or API operations, use the `wlm_json_configuration` parameter\.
-For more information, see [Configuring Workload Management](https://docs.aws.amazon.com/redshift/latest/mgmt/workload-mgmt-config.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Configuring Workload Management](https://docs.aws.amazon.com/redshift/latest/mgmt/workload-mgmt-config.html) in the *Amazon Redshift Management Guide*\.

 The following `wlm_json_configuration` example defines three user groups \(`ingest`, `reporting`, and `analytics`\)\.
 Queries submitted from users from one of these groups run with priority `highest`, `normal`, and `low`, respectively\.